-This report shows the results of our monitoring for the period of January 1st to December 31st 2006.
+This report shows the results of our monitoring for the period of January 1st to December 31st 2015.
 Federal and state regulations allow us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our data, though representative, may be more than one year old.
+Some of our data, though representative, may be more than one-year-old.
 The EPA requires monitoring of over 80 drinking water contaminants.
-Those contaminants listed in the table below are the only contaminants detected in your drinking water.
+Those contaminants listed in the table below are the only contaminants that are required to be reported in your drinking water.